jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfg_client_appearanceofcharts.md

 ---
-title: Appearance of charts
+title: Configure the appearance of Spotlight charts
-tsummary: "Configure the appearance of Spotlight charts (Spotlight charts) in this Spotlight Client."
+summary: "Configure the appearance of Spotlight charts for this Spotlight Client."
 sidebar: p_enterprise_sidebar
 permalink: enterprise_cfg_client_appearanceofcharts.html
 folder: SpotlightEnterprise